 How to Get More Energy Naturally

-I hope this article explaining how to get more energy naturally has been relevant & useful.
-If you’ve never heard of MTHFR before, I hope it opens your eyes to something that could enhance your energy levels for a lifetime.
+I hope this article has been useful.
+If you’ve never heard of MTHFR before, I hope it opens your eyes to something that could enhance your energy for a lifetime.
 When I read of Vitamin B’s connection to mental health & mood disorders in particular, I knew I had to write on this topic.
-If there’s a way to help more people in this country who suffer from these conditions, without the side effects that so often come with prescription drugs: I am all for it.
+If there’s a way to help people in this country who suffer from these conditions, without the side effects that so often come with prescription drugs: I’m all for it.

 xoxo Noelia